ilg-physics-ucsb/physics6-manual/6AL/lab1.md

 ::::::col l6
 ::: Question
-Using the similar analysis for the car above, what is the speed of the inch worm inches per minute?
+Using a similar analysis as for the car above, what is the speed of the inch worm in inches per minute?

 Make sure you answer with the correct number of sig figs and show the uncertainty in your measurement.
 :::